jcbrinfo/bakfile/README.md

 2. Run `make`.

-3. Once done, run `make clean` or `make distclean`.
+3. Once done, you may want to run `make distclean`.
 For details, see the `Makefile`.